Proven-Paradox/shaper-system/Handbook.md

 ### Matches
 Any time your dice rolls comes up on the same number, that is considered a Match.
 Like Solid and Critical Hits, this has no significant implication by itself, but may cause something to happen due to other effects on the character.

+## Positioning
+Knowing who you can reach and who can reach you is critical in combat, so these rules are here to help you keep up with the flow of a fight.

+### Squares
+Combat is broken up into Squares.
+A combat Square should generally be somewhere between 15-20 feet in length on each side, square-ish in shape, and easy to understand on a quick drawing.
+It may represent a room or a hallway.
+A great hall in a large building may have several Squares.
+An open field would just be an effectively infinite number of Squares that characters can move through freely.
+Multiple creatures can occupy a single Square, and everyone in a Square can reach each other.
+Moving between Squares is done with Abilities.
+Everyone has access to the the most basic [Move](#move) Ability, and others such as [Run](#run) or [Mobile Strike](#mobile-strike) provide more advanced ways to position.

+### Advanced Positioning
+Rules for more advanced, granular, and tactical movement.
+These rules will not be used every combat; many combat scenarios don't really need this level of precision.
+The Arbiter should specifically point out when they're running a combat with these rules.

+#### Subsquares
+Subsquares are a way of dividing up a normal Square in situations where precise positioning is necessary.
+Each Subsquare is a portion of a larger Square.
+When you first enter a Square that contain Subsquares, you choose which Subsquare you land on.
+Any time after, you can change which Subsquare you occupy by doing anything that would allow you to move.
+Unlike regular Squares, Subsquares can only have one character in them at a time.
+Allies do not block movement for each other, but one cannot walk through Subsquares that contain an enemy.
+You do not need to be in the same Subsquare as an ally to affect them with your Melee Range Abilities (such as Guard or Healing Touch).
+Using these Abilities on an ally causes you to move adjacent to them automatically.
+You cannot do this if you do not have line of sight to target ally.
+Subsquares generally come up when line of sight or cover becomes a factor in a fight.
+Each situation with Subsquares includes rules on how line of sight or effect is determined in their descriptions.
+Characters can move between top level Squares as normal, regardless of which Subsquare you start from.
+Some examples of Subsquare use:

+##### Central column
+A Square that includes a column, pillar, or other obstruction at its center.
+The containing Square is divided up into 9 Subsquares.
+The central Subsquare is the column, which cannot be entered and blocks line of sight.
+To determine if you have line of sight, just count the number of Subsquares away your target is.
+Count orthogonality; i.e. without moving diagonally.
+Any target more than two Subsquares away is blocked; the pillar is between you and your target.

+//TODO: Visual aid, more examples

 ## Chasing rules
 Sometimes when two opposing factions meet, one is not willing to stand and fight.
 This can result in a chase scene, in which one party is trying to get away from a pursuing party.
 The individual or group being chased is called the Quarry, while the one(s) doing the chasing are the Hunter(s).